Tom Lawrenson Prize

 The prizes result from a benefaction from the estate of the late Miss Alzira Eloise Dalton, of Thurnham Hall, Lancaster, who desired that an annual prize for modern language studies be instituted and called after her sister Lola Maud Dalton.
 The prizes were first awarded in 1984.

-For Chinese Studies: one prize to the value of £25 is offered to the undergraduate intending to continue in Part II with Chinese, and who obtains the highest overall mark in CHIN100.
+For Chinese Studies: two prizes to the value of £25 each are offered to the undergraduates intending to continue in Part II with Chinese, and who obtain the highest overall mark in CHIN100 and CHIN101.

 For French Studies: two prizes to the value of £25 each are offered to the undergraduates intending to continue in Part II with French Studies, and who obtain the highest overall mark in FREN100 and FREN101.